iitis/DatagenCopulaBased.jl/README.md

 Copula based generator of `t` realisations of `n`-variate data in a form of `t x n` matrix `U`.
 Realisations of each marginal `U[:,i]` are uniformly distributed on `[0,1]`, however the interdependence between marginals are not simple and depends between copula.
 For copula definitions and properties see e.g.
-Copula Methods in Finance, Umberto Cherubini, Elisa Luciano, Walter Vecchiato, Wiley 2004.
+`Copula Methods in Finance`, Umberto Cherubini, Elisa Luciano, Walter Vecchiato, Wiley 2004.

 ## Installation